 - Complies with DOT

-Fly Racing are another brand that we see a lot of in the off-road, dirt bike, motocross community.
-They have a solid reputation for great value products.
+Fly Racing is another brand that we see a lot of in the off-road, dirt bike, motocross community.
+They have a solid reputation for exceptional value products.
 If you are looking for a starting point for off-road gear, you should have Fly Racing on your list.

-Probably the biggest win here is dual layer EPS.
-For such a cheap helmet, this is a really important safety feature which will increase the rate of shock absorption when you experience an impact, which sets the Kinetic apart from many of the mass-produced, cheap motocross helmets.
+Probably the most significant win here is dual-layer EPS.
+For such a cheap helmet, this is a critical safety feature which will increase the rate of shock absorption when you experience an impact, which sets the Kinetic apart from many of the mass-produced, cheap motocross helmets.

 Fly Kinetic Features